MasterOfTheTiger/apod-extension/README.md

 - Changed + added hover notes
 - Made back button go to last viewed picture instead of today's
 - Added a lot of comments in JS code
+- Added "Check Internet Connection" message when loading for more than 5 seconds.